Haribo: US presence

+Haribo had been first imported locally in Hawaii and California in 1972, but between 1977 and 1979 it was later officially expanded nationwide.

-Haribo had been imported into the United States since 1982.
-In Germany, Haribo was not an exclusive gourmet product, but a mere candy.
-When Haribo of America was incorporated in the 1980s in Baltimore, Maryland, Haribo's gummy candies were introduced to the US mass market through retailers such as drugstores, grocery stores, and discount stores.
-The packaging was translated into English, and package weights were adjusted to match U.S. candy price points and package sizes.
-A laydown bag was developed for the US supermarket trade, instead of the hanging bag commonly found in German supermarkets, and a boxed product was developed for theaters.
+When Haribo of America was incorporated in the 1980s in Baltimore, Maryland, Haribo's gummi candies were introduced to the US mass market through retailers such as drugstores, grocery stores and discount stores.
+The packaging was translated into English, and package weights were adjusted to match US sizes.
+A laydown bag was used for US supermarkets, instead of the hanging bag commonly found in German supermarkets, and a boxed product was developed for theaters.

-Sales soared the first year, and gummy bears became so popular in the US that Haribo could not supply enough products, so the US market was soon flooded with competitors such as German Trolli and American Black Forest.
+Sales soared the first year, and gummi bears became so popular in the US that the US market was soon flooded with competitors such as German Trolli and American Black Forest.

-On 23 March 2017, Haribo announced the opening of its first United States factory, a 500,000 sq ft (46,500 m2), 400 employee manufacturing plant in Kenosha County, Wisconsin, scheduled to start construction in 2020 by Gilbane Building Company.
+In 2015, Haribo of America moved to Chicago and established their headquarters in Rosemont, Illinois.
+On 23 March 2017, Haribo announced the opening of its first US factory, a 500,000-sq-ft (46,500 m2), 400-employee manufacturing plant in Kenosha County, Wisconsin, Gilbane Building Company started construction in 2020.

+In 2023, the US factory started production and began producing Goldbears.

 International distribution

-Haribo plans to expand to China and Brazil.
-In China, it has launched test stores in Shanghai and in Guangdong province.
-The US headquarters is located in Rosemont, IL.
-New production facilities opened in Castleford, West Yorkshire, in 2016, and it plans to open in São Paulo, Brazil.
+Haribo plans to expand into China, where it has launched test stores in Shanghai and Guangdong province.
+New production facilities opened in Castleford, West Yorkshire.

+In 2016, the company opened its first factory outside Europe, located in Brazil.

 Slogans

 Haribo's German catchphrase is "Haribo macht Kinder froh – und Erwachsene ebenso" ("Haribo makes children happy – and adults as well").
 The German advertisements starred Thomas Gottschalk from 1991 until 2015.
 In English-speaking countries, it uses the slogan "Kids and grown-ups love it so – the happy world of Haribo".
 In Hungary, it uses the slogan "Gyermek, felnőtt kedve jó – édes élet, Haribo" ("Child and adult is happy – sweet life, Haribo").
 "Haribo c'est beau la vie, pour les grands et les petits" ("Haribo life is beautiful, for big ones and little ones") is used in France, while in Italy the song used during commercials is: "Haribo è la bontà, che si gusta ad ogni età" ("Haribo is the delicacy that one can taste at any age").

 In Turkey, it uses the slogan "Çocuk ya da büyük ol, Haribo'yla mutlu ol" ("Be a kid or a grown up, be happy with Haribo").
 In Denmark, it uses the slogan "Luk op for noget godt!
 Luk op for Haribo!
 Den er go'" ("Open for something good!
 Open for Haribo!
 It is good").
+In Spain "Vive un sabor mágico, ven al mundo Haribo" ("Experience a magical flavour, come to Haribo's world") slogan is used.
 Similar slogans are used in other languages.
 The Haribo jingle music was created by UK composer Stephen Lee Vickers.